Marge Redmond: On stage

 Redmond's first professional work in acting was with musicals performed by stock companies in the Cleveland area.

 Beyond that, her theatrical experience ranges from appearing with Nancy Walker in the 1955 revue Phoenix '55 to understudying both Judy Holliday in Bells Are Ringing, and, many years later, Angela Lansbury in the original Broadway production of Stephen Sondheim's Sweeney Todd.

 (Coincidentally, she parodied Lansbury's Jessica Fletcher character on a 1988 episode of Hunter, entitled "Murder, He Wrote".)

 She played a supporting role in the 1981 Broadway production of Ronald Harwood's The Dresser, which starred Tom Courtenay.
 In 1999, Redmond appeared Off-Broadway in playwright Joan Vail Thorne's comedy The Exact Center of the Universe.
 The Village Voice noted Redmond's presence among the "old pros" in the cast, calling Redmond's performance "solid and funny".

 Personal life

 Redmond was the first wife of actor Jack Weston, with whom she developed her acting craft at the Cleveland Play House after they married in 1950.
 Their Hollywood years began in 1958 when they abruptly quit their parts in the hit Broadway musical, Bells Are Ringing, and left for Los Angeles "in a vintage Volkswagen", fully expecting to have to return to New York.
 They stayed in Los Angeles together for 18 years as both attained success in television.
 The couple later divorced.
 Redmond never remarried.

-Originally a Roman Catholic, she converted to Judaism following her marriage to Jack Weston and was a lifelong Democrat.
-Despite her divorce, she and Jack continued to maintain contact and were good friends.

 Death

-She died in February 2020 at the age of 95.
+Redmond died in February 2020 at the age of 95.
 Her death was not publicly announced until May.